-The program provides students with the skills and competencies necessary to offer appropriate support to people and to continue to grow personally and professionally.
-Graduates of the program have been employed in the areas of developmental disabilities, mental health, child and family services, substance abuse, homelessness, acquired brain injury, and others.
+The program provides students with the skills and competencies necessary to offer appropriate support to people, and to continue to grow personally and professionally.
+Graduates work in the areas of developmental disabilities, mental health, child and family services, substance abuse, homelessness, acquired brain injury, and others.